 Lessons For Other Companies Using ICs

-IC misclassification can, as we observed in our White Paper on the subject, be the result of intentional violations of the labor, tax, and employee benefits laws or, as is quite common, unintentional or misplaced failures to comply with applicable state and federal laws governing the use of ICs.
+IC misclassification can, as I observed in my White Paper on the subject, be the result of intentional violations of the labor, tax, and employee benefits laws or, as is quite common, unintentional failures to comply with applicable state and federal laws governing the use of ICs.
 Many businesses face a situation similar to FedEx Ground – a company that sought to comply with the law but did not fully satisfy the requirements.
 So, what lessons can be learned from this $228 million settlement and the other recent setbacks suffered by FedEx Ground?

 1. A failure to properly structure, document, and implement independent contractor relationships can and should be avoided